 If you’ve recently made the decision to send your kids to private school, congratulations.
 The right private school could spearhead your child’s education and help them get a leg up later on in life while getting a more personalized education that will allow them to grow into more well-rounded adults.
 However, it’s important that you as a parent understand what criteria separates good schools from the rest and what to look for during your visits with administrators.
-Here are some critical questions that should help you get more information on the school you have your sights on.
+Here are some critical questions that should help you get more information on the school you have your sights on, if you ever need some new options then you find private schools near me.

 What’s Your School’s Vision?